Unbewohnte/ACASbot/README.md

 Justification: The text does not carry a specific assessment.
 ```

-If configured correctly and the `push_to_google_sheet` option is enabled, the information will be added to the Google table.
+If configured correctly and the `push_to_google_sheet` option is enabled, the information will be added to the Google sheet.

 ## License